Ryanico/alx-low_level_programming/0x0E-structures_typedef/README.md

 	.owner, type = char *
 1. Write a function that initialize a variable of type struct dog
 2. Write a function that prints a struct dog
-3. Define a new type dogt as a new name for the type struct dog
+3. Define a new type dog_t as a new name for the type struct dog
 4. Write a function that creates a new dog.
 5. Write a function that frees dogs.